29 FAQs about agents and distributors

 The safest option in such circumstances is to create a written agreement.
 This will clarify what the relationship is and what each party's rights and responsibilities are.
 Otherwise, you might find that you have unwittingly given the agent rights or authority you did not intend to give.

-5. What are the key elements of an agency agreement?
+5. What are the key elements of a sales agency agreement?

 Key issues include: